-The really good thing about this pump is that there is not a time limit to how long it will run.
+The really good thing about this pump is that there is not a time limit as to how long it will run.
 As long as your water supply is on then the pump will keep on pumping.

 But like everything there is one catch to this pump.

-You need a minimum of a 3/4″ water supply line from the city that comes into your house in order for the pump to work correctly.
+You need a minimum 3/4″ water supply line from the city that comes into your house in order for the pump to work correctly.
 If you have the supply line, and it’s close to your sump pump, then this is the ideal way to go, as it’s one of the most reliable pumps on the market and doesn’t require any power.

 A backwater valve is device that prevents outbound water from the home to re-enter through the home’s drain pipes.
 The valve prevents raw sewage from backing up into the home through toilets, sinks, showers.

 Municipalities and insurance companies are now encouraging homeowners to install mainline backwater valves.

 - The installation of the valve takes just one day